nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Merging.md

 .  .                        .  .
 ```

-Notes:
+**Notes:**
-- When using merge commits, the full history of the feature branch is retained, and this can be visually represented by tools such as SmartGit.
+- When using merge commits, the full history of the feature branch is retained, which can be visually represented by tools such as SmartGit.
-- If conflicts are encountered during the merge as a result of both current and merged branches changing, then the conflicts must be resolved by using a tool such as the [SmartGit Conflict Solver](../GUI/GitCommands/Branching/Conflict-Solver.md) before the merge commit can be completed.
+- •	If conflicts arise during the merge due to the changing current and merged branches, these conflicts must be resolved using a tool such as the [SmartGit Conflict Solver](../GUI/GitCommands/Branching/Conflict-Solver.md) before the merge commit can be completed.

 ## Fast-forward Merge

 If the current branch is fully contained within the branch to be merged (i.e., the latter is simply a few commits ahead), no
 additional commits are necessary, and a `fast-forward` merge can be performed.

-Unless configured otherwise, by default, git will attempt a fast forward merge when possible.
+Unless configured otherwise, Git will attempt a fast forward merge by default when possible.
-A fast forward merge can be forced with the `--ff-only` switch, however the merge will fail if a fast-forward merge is not possible (e.g. because both the current and merge branches contain new commits).
+A fast-forward merge can be forced with the `--ff-only` switch; however, the merge will fail if a fast-forward merge is not possible (e.g., if both the current and merge branches contain new commits).

 After a successful fast-forward merge, the branch pointer of the current branch is moved forward to match the branch pointer of the merge
 branch, as shown below: